-St Andrew Square was originally designated as a main interchange for the new Edinburgh tram network, on the first phase of the line for which work started in 2008.
-It is now the terminus for the line from Edinburgh Airport.
+St Andrew Square was originally designated as a main interchange for the Edinburgh tram network, on the first phase of the line for which work started in 2008.
+It opened in 2014 as the terminus for the line from Edinburgh Airport.

 The Square is very close to Waverley station, Edinburgh's central railway station.

 A new garden

 Following a £2.6 million investment in the square, by the City of Edinburgh Council, in partnership with Scottish Enterprise Edinburgh and Lothian, the gardens re-opened on 4 April 2008 with two new entrance gates in the south-west and northeast corners, curved footpaths linking the new entrances, a reflective pool in the South West of the garden, mood lighting, and a café pavilion.
 The Melville monument also underwent repair.

 The improvements were warmly welcomed by people in Edinburgh, particularly since unlike most New Town gardens that are restricted only to local residents, the revamped St Andrew Square garden is now open to the public.

 New Town design

 New Town architect James Craig (1744-1795) originally conceived St Andrew Square as being the mirror to George Square (subsequently re-named Charlotte Square) with St Andrew's Church looking out from the far East side of St Andrew Square down the length of George Street to its twin St George's Church (now West Register House).

 However, businessman Sir Lawrence Dundas bought the land in St Andrew Square before Craig and built a Palladian town house on the spot, Dundas House which is now owned by the Royal Bank of Scotland Group.
 St Andrew's Church was built part way along George Street instead.